Mike Slinn

 Pro Tools provides four different Edit Modes for manipulating audio clips on the timeline.

-• Grid mode affects the movement and placement of audio and MIDI clips, the way operations such as Copy and Paste work, also how the edit tools operate (trim, selector, grabber, etc), and automation modification.
-Ctrl-mouse slips tracks.
+• Grid mode affects the movement and placement of audio and MIDI clips, the way operations such as Copy and Paste work, how the edit tools operate (trim, selector, grabber, etc), and automation modification.
+CTRL-mouse slips tracks.
 Grids can be based on musical values (eighth notes, for example) or time code values.
-This mode is also handy for loop based work; it allows the added flexibility of being able to drop regions wherever you want, but it keeps them locked in to the musical timing of the piece.
-Use this mode when editing drum parts for timing, because it is quick and easy to drop individual drum hits to specific musical timing values.
+This mode is also handy for loop-based work; it allows the added flexibility of being able to drop regions wherever you want, but it keeps them locked in to the musical timing of the piece.
+Use this mode when editing drum parts for timing because it is quick and easy to drop individual drum hits to specific musical timing values.

 • Shuffle mode is great for working with loops and grooves.
-It allows you to move an audio region, so it is butted up against another region, or the beginning of the track.
-Shuffle mode also allows the markers on the timeline as well as the tracks to be moved.
+It allows you to move an audio region so it is butted up against another region or the beginning of the track.
+Shuffle mode also allows the markers on the timeline and the tracks to be moved.
 You can move, trim, cut, delete or paste clips freely within a track, but their movement is constrained by other clips.
 If you place several clips on a track, they will snap to each other.
-You can then shuffle their order, but you cannot separate the clips, nor overlap them.
-If there were to be a silence between clips, and you shuffle them, the silence will be preserved.
+You can then shuffle their order, but you cannot separate the clips or overlap them.
+If there were to be a silence between clips, and you shuffled them, the silence would be preserved.
 If you add another clip to the beginning of a track, all subsequent clips are shuffled to the right.
-If you trim a portion of the clip, all clips will be shuffled according to this length of trimmed space.
-More detail here.
+If you trim a portion of the clip, all clips will be shuffled according to the length of the trimmed space.
+More detail is here.

 State Buttons